dandyrilla/seolab-ngs-tutorial/README.md

 # seolab-ngs-tutorial

-In this tutorial, you will learn RNA-seq, ATAC-seq, and single-cell RNA-seq analysis methods using the following samples.
+In this tutorial, we will learn RNA-seq, ATAC-seq, and single-cell RNA-seq analysis methods using the following samples.

 ## Bulk RNA-seq